 If dairy gives you problems, drop it a week out from your show since, if you’re doing everything correctly, you should be as lean as you’re going to get anyhow.
 Manipulate water balance when it’s necessary (1-3 days out from the show), stressing over it 16 weeks out, to the extent of avoiding a class of foods that can actually increase your fat loss is simply silly.

 I’d note that dairy proteins (both casein, whey and whole foods) are discussed in detail in The Protein Book.

-And I never wrote Part 2 of this.
-Ah well.
+And I never wrote Part 2 so there ya’ go.